senn/senn-ij-aem-comp-gen/README.md

 When creating another AEM Component, the plugin remembers the options you entered and selected the previous time and you only <i>need</i>
 to fill in the component name and component group.

+<span style="color: red;">It's important to remark that the plugin only works if the AEM parent module (ie. aem-guides-wknd) is
+the <u>project root</u> in IntelliJ containing the modules for ui.apps, core, etc.<br />
+If you have another project root and the AEM parent module is a subfolder within that project, the files will not be placed in the correct location.<br />
+It should work for normal AEM project setups.</span>

 Cheers, <br />
 Bart